Skip to Main Content

 These sites offer screenplays for download:

-Image icon Find images
+Find images

 Check out the Images page of our Digital Media guide for information on finding and using images in your assignments.

-open padlock icon Find open media
+Find open media

 Check out our Open Educational Resources guide for information on finding and using openly licensed images, video, text, software and more in your assignments.

-You should evaluate all resources before including them in your assignment – even if you found them through the Library collection or databases.
+You should evaluate all resources before including them in your assignment - even if you found them through the Library Collection or Databases.